DXHeroes/knowledge-base-content/practices/respectful_code_reviews.md

 **Be respectful and clear**

 Use clear and respectful language.
-The development and review process aims to improve the quality of the product hence make comments keeping the code as the main subject of the discussion.
+The development and review process aims to improve the quality of the product.
+Make your code the main subject of the review discussion.

 **Appreciate good work during code review**